Republicanism in Jamaica: History

-During the 2020 Jamaican general election, the PNP promised to hold a referendum on becoming a republic within 18 months if it won the election and a poll showed 55% of respondents desired the country become a republic.
+During the 2020 Jamaican general election, the PNP promised to hold a referendum on becoming a republic within 18 months if it won the election.
 However, the ruling JLP, which had in 2016 promised a referendum but not carried one out, was re-elected and stated that holding a referendum remains a goal.

 In April 2022, former Prime Minister PJ Patterson resigned from the Privy Council of the United Kingdom in support of a push for a republic.
 The Minister of Legal and Constitutional Affairs, Marlene Malahoo Forte, announced that the transition is to be completed by the time of next general election, currently scheduled to be in 2025.
 Popular support for republicanism accelerated following the death of Elizabeth II.
+In the lead-up to King Charles III's coronation on 6 May 2023, Forte stated that a referendum could even be held in 2024 and emphasised that the coronation itself accelerated this process.
+In February 2024, the government announced in the Throne Speech that the legislative priorities for the next parliamentary year will focus on "amendments towards establishing the Republic of Jamaica".
+However, the following month Forte stated that legislation around a transition to a republic was unlikely to be passed in 2024.

+In addition, the JLP and PNP have taken stances regarding the role of the judicial branch in the process of establishing a republic, with the PNP preferring to replace the Privy Council with the Caribbean Court of Justice during the process and the JLP, which its opposed to joining the CCJ, preferring to establish a local apex court in Kingston during the second phase of the process.

 Legal process

 All amendments to the Constitution of Jamaica must be approved by an absolute majority in both the House of Representatives and the Senate.
-However, certain sections of the constitution, including those pertaining to the monarchy, can only be amended if they are approved by a two-thirds majority in both houses and submitted to a referendum.
+However, certain sections of the constitution, including those on the monarchy, can only be amended if they are approved by a two-thirds majority in both houses and submitted to a referendum.